• Home

 Dallas Office: 214-891-0925

 Donna Cozort is a clinical psychologist and Jungian analyst in Dallas, TX.
 She writes: "My search for meaning in the healing arts took me to the C. G. Jung Institute in Zurich, Switzerland.
-When I returned to the states in 1998, one of my greatest challenges was working with the traumatized combat nurse whose story is documented in my book, "PTSD and the Archetype of Job."
-A Diplomate of the C. G. Jung Institute of Zurich, I am a training analyst for the Inter-Regional Society of Jungian Analysts and the Texas Seminar, where I served as Coordinator of Training for four years.
-I am a professional sponsor of the Jung Society of North Texas and a member of the Dallas Institute, A.G.A.P., and I.A.A.P."
+When I returned to the states in 1998, one of my greatest challenges was working with the traumatized combat nurse whose story is documented in my book, PTSD and the Archetype of Job."
+A Diplomate of the C. G. Jung Institute of Zurich, Donna is a training analyst for the Inter-Regional Society of Jungian Analysts and the Texas Seminar, where she served as Seminar Coordinator for the Seminar for four years.
+She is a professional sponsor of the Jung Society of North Texas and a member of the Dallas Institute, A.G.A.P., and I.A.A.P.

 nancydoughertyatx@gmail.com